jegly/Box/README.md

 ### Image Upscaling (Super-Resolution)
 Enhance and enlarge any photo **4× on-device** with AI super-resolution.
 Pick an image, upscale it, and save the result to your gallery — fully offline, nothing leaves the device.
 Choose between **XLSR** (fastest, tiny), **Real-ESRGAN General** (balanced), **Real-ESRGAN x4plus** (highest quality), and **EDSR ×4**.
 All four models are bundled in the app and run via LiteRT, so there's nothing to download.
 Photos are auto-rotated (EXIF-aware) before upscaling.

+### Photo Restoration (Deblur & Denoise)
+Repair a photo on-device. **Deblur** targets motion blur from camera shake or a moving subject; **Denoise** removes the grain phones produce in low light without smearing away detail.
+Both use NAFNet via LiteRT, run on the GPU, and are **bundled in the app** — no download, works offline.
+Arbitrary-size photos are processed in overlapping 256×256 tiles and stitched seamlessly, and the result keeps the original dimensions.
+EXIF-aware, so portrait shots are not rotated.

+### Document Flatten
+Straighten a photograph of a curved or crumpled page so the text lies flat — useful for receipts, book pages and forms shot at an angle.
+Uses DewarpNet via LiteRT; the model predicts a correction grid which Box applies to the full-resolution original.
+Downloaded on first use.

+### Portrait Sketch
+Redraw a portrait photo as a pencil line drawing, using U²-Net via LiteRT.
+Works best on a single, well-lit, centred face.
+Downloaded on first use.

 ### Voice Input
 On-device speech-to-text using [whisper.cpp](https://github.com/ggerganov/whisper.cpp) or **SenseVoice** ([Sherpa-ONNX](https://github.com/k2-fsa/sherpa-onnx)).
 Tap to record, tap to transcribe.
 Copy or clear results.
 Whisper supports Tiny through Large-v3 in multiple languages; **SenseVoice** adds fast multilingual transcription (Chinese / English / Japanese / Korean / Cantonese, ~5× faster than Whisper) with a live preview, a multi-message log, and optional emotion/event tags.
 Audio never leaves the device.